<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=302049519983355&amp;ev=PageView&amp;noscript=1">

 Every element of the totem pole has symbolic meaning—from the type of tree it’s made from, to each design’s ancestral meaning, to the history of which Indigenous group created it, and whom the pole was created for.
 These poles are adorned with intricate designs, depicting ancestral stories, legends, traditions, and spiritual beliefs.
 Each pole is uniquely created to showcase the identity and history of the community it was created for.
 The art of totem pole carving and raising is an integral part of these societies, with roots that can be traced back over a thousand years.

-Although it’s widely assumed that all Indigenous communities create Totem poles, there are actually only six Canadian West-coast First Nations communities who are responsible for the creation of the totem poles in the country.
+Although it’s widely assumed that all Indigenous communities create Totem poles, there are actually only six Canadian West-coast First Nations communities who are responsible for the creation of totem poles in the country.
 These groups are the Haida (hy-duh), the Nuxalk (noo-hulk), the Kwakwaka’wakw (kwalk-walk-ya-walk-wuh), the Tlingit (cling-kit), the Tsimshian (shim-she-in) and the Coast Salish (say-lish).

 Activity Idea: Assign students research projects on specific Indigenous cultures known for totem poles, such as the Haida or Nuu-chah-nulth.
 Have them present their findings to the class, including the history and contemporary significance of totem poles in that culture.
 Or ask them to create a timeline of the history of totem poles, highlighting key events and shifts in their cultural significance.
 Discuss how colonialism and cultural preservation efforts have impacted totem pole traditions.
 The webinar created by art historian Aldona Jonaitis is a great place to start.